Claude Code Security is useful for defenders, not a cybersecurity threat

 So the pressure is on both sides.

 That is why this matters.
-Defender tooling has to move faster as well.
+Defender tooling has to move faster too.

 Where Claude Code Security helps